home-assistant/developers.home-assistant/docs/integration_fetching_data.md

 ---
-title: "Fetching Data"
+title: "Fetching data"
 ---

 Your integration will need to fetch data from an API to be able to provide this to Home Assistant.
 This API can be available over the web (local or cloud), sockets, serial ports exposed via USB sticks, etc.

-## Push vs Poll
+## Push vs poll

 APIs come in many different shapes and forms but at its core they fall in two categories: push and poll.